Social monogamy in mammalian species

+At the biological level, social monogamy affects the neurobiology of the organism through hormone pathways such as vasopressin and oxytocin.
+Vasopressin is related to the distress hormone an organism feels when separated from their mate while oxytocin is associated with the affective component of the social interactions between mates.
+These biological factors give way to a genetic component that evolution could act on via selection to evolve social monogamy in animals.

 Types of social monogamy

 Facultative monogamy

 Facultative monogamy, or Type I monogamy, occurs when the male is not fully committed to one female, but he chooses to stay with her because there are no other mating opportunities available to him.
 In this type of monogamy, species rarely spend time with their families, and there is a lack of paternal care towards the offspring.
 Elephant shrews (Rhynchocyon chrysopygus and Elephantulus rufescens), Agoutis (Dasyprocta punctata), Grey duikers (Sylvicapra grimmia), and Pacaranas (Dinomys branickii) are some of the most common examples of the mammalian species that display Type I monogamy.
 In addition, these species are characterized to occupy low areas over a large expand of land.

 Obligate monogamy

 Obligate monogamy, or Type II monogamy, is practiced by species that live in overlapping territories, where females cannot rear their young without the help of their partners.
 Species such as Indris (Indri indri), Night monkeys (Aotus trivirgatus), African dormice (Notomys alexis), and Hutias (Capromys melanurus) are observed as family groups who live together with a number of generations of their young.

 There are several factors that are associated with Type II monogamy: